Plans to Rename the Whittemore School is an Outrage

 This was also not something Laurence Whittemore or his family sought.
 It would be a grave error to remove his name from the university’s business school.
 It is beneath such a fine institution, and discredits the university community and all the people of New Hampshire.
 There are other ways to appreciate the generosity of Peter Paul’s gift, without erasing the efforts others once made to honor the legacy of another great man.

-David Gosselin is a Wolfeboro native who grew up in North Conway.
-He formerly served as Chairman of the N.H.
-Republican State Committee, and is also a former state representative.
+Dean Dexter is a former Belknap County Commissioner and state representative from Laconia.
+David L. Gosselin is a Wolfeboro native who grew up in North Conway.
+He formerly served as Republican State Chairman and is also a former state representative.

-David L. Gosselin with friend, syndicated columnist Bob Novak, Bridges House, Concord, NH, April 2001
+David L. Gosselin with friend, the late syndicated columnist Bob Novak, Bridges House, Concord, NH, April 2001

 Posted September 7, 2008